Everything you Need to Know About Hiking the Standing Stone Trail in South Central Pennsylvania + Day Hike Suggestions!

 Whether planning an intense thru-hike or an exciting day hike on the SST, you will certainly not be disappointed by the views and the scenery.

-Though some stretches are quite challenging, others have been cleaned up and rerouted.
+Some stretches are quite challenging, while others have been cleaned up and rerouted.
 Some pass along old logging and ATV roads.
-Stunning vistas and a little touch of history can be found along the Standing Stone Trail.
+Stunning vistas and a little touches of history can be found all along the Standing Stone Trail.

-Quickly becoming one of the premier backpacking trails in Pennsylvania, the SST is one that should definitely not be missed by backpacking enthusiasts and adventurous day hikers alike!
+Quickly becoming one of the premier backpacking trails in Pennsylvania, the SST should not be missed by either backpacking enthusiasts or adventurous day hikers!